 Across The Sierra Nevada Over The Yuba Pass

-Leaving the hotel I get onto I-80 E then turn left up US Route 395 N and soon after crossing the California state border I leave 395 and turn left onto Hwy 70 W. After a few more miles I arrive at the top of Highway 49, the Golden Chain Highway, in the small community of Vinton.
+Leaving the hotel I get onto I-80 E then turn left up US Route 395 N. Soon after I’m crossing the California state border, then I leave Rt 395 and turn left onto Hwy 70 W. After a few more miles I arrive at the top of Highway 49, the Golden Chain Highway, in the small community of Vinton.
 There’s not been much to see so far today, mostly flat countryside and little of interest.
 Heading south on Hwy 49 here there’s not much change initially either.
 Cattle farming seems to be the industry around here but it’s not intensive as there is plenty of open, unused fields.
 The first town is Loyalton and it’s small, almost nothing there.

 Next is Sierraville where, after driving through and turning back, I stop at the café I saw for a coffee and sandwich.
 I’d realised it was lunchtime and thinking there might not be much in the way of towns further up the road, decided to go back.
 It’s getting warm as I sit outside in the sunshine eating my Turkey Deli sandwich.
-A few folks come and go into the café, it’s all very local but no-one asks me my business despite obviously being a tourist.
-Considering how remote this place is, it seems a hive of activity.
+A few folks come and go into the café.
+It’s all very local but no-one asks me my business despite obviously being a tourist.
+Considering how remote this place is, the deli seems a hive of activity.

 What follows can only be described as an absolutely stunning drive, going over the Yuba Pass at 6,709 ft, then slowly down the other side.
-Sometimes up again, then down, sweeping left, then right, through beautiful scenery with sunlight streaming through the trees that line the road.
+Sometimes up again, then down, sweeping left, then right, through beautiful scenery.
+All the while with sunlight streaming through the trees that line the road.

-I drive through some small towns and communities where it’s noticeable to see loads of snowmobiles on driveways and in premises.
+I drive through some small towns and communities where it’s noticeable to see loads of snowmobiles on driveways.
 There’s even a snowmobile repair shop.
 They clearly get some serious weather up here in winter.
 I continue on down the mountain and the views go on and on…

 Nevada City In The Mother Lode